 Planning for Your Business

-Have a "Business Plan" to pushing for success; a "Business Exit Plan" plan for what's next and be ready for the worst; and a "Continuity of Operations Plan (COOP)" to be prepared to overcome anything.
+Planning for Your Business [if !supportLineBreakNewLine] [endif]Success doesn't just happen.
+Have a "Business Plan" to pushing for success; a "Business Exit Plan" plan for the worst; and a "Continuity of Operations (COOP) Plan" to be prepared for everything.
+This more a list of things you need to think about and plan in the process of running a business.

 Business Plan: Your business plan should plan for growth and success under normal conditions.
 Incorporating: